QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     v = p + \beta v

-Of course, in this simple example, with parameter restrictions this can be solved as :math:`v = p/(1 - \beta)`
+Of course, in this simple example, with parameter restrictions this can be solved as :math:`v = p/(1 - \beta)`.

 Rearrange the equation in terms of a map :math:`f(x) : \mathbb R \to \mathbb R`